 The Company's investment portfolio continued to be of excellent quality in 2021.
-As presented in the table to the right, the proportion of net impaired investments decreased in 2021, and remained relatively low at 0.04% of total investments.
-In addition, bonds rated BB and lower accounted for just 0.94% of the bond portfolio.
-Also, the occupancy rate of the real estate portfolio decreased to 91.5% and continues to compare very favourably with commercial rental properties in large Canadian cities.
+As presented in the table to the right, the proportion of net impaired investments decreased in 2021 and remained relatively low at 0.04% of total investments.
+In addition, bonds rated BB and lower accounted for just 0.91% of the bond portfolio.
 For detailed comments on investments, refer to the "Investments" section of this Management's Discussion and Analysis.